domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Attempt to distribute heartfelt love in every action.

-Don't strive to be an attractive human; strive to be an attractive skeleton.
+Don't strive to be an attractive human; rather, strive to be an attractive skeleton.

 Unleash the power of the brain.